Hannover - Montenegro Airlines

 The passenger's previous place of residence is crucial in determining the possibility of entry, not their nationality.

-More information can be found on the link of the Ministry of Internal Affairs of FR Germany: www.bmi.bund.de/civil-protection/coronavirus/coronavirus-faqs
+More information can be found at the link of the Ministry of Internal Affairs of FR Germany: www.bmi.bund.de/civil-protection/coronavirus/coronavirus-faqs

 We are taking you to Hanover